JulioEI/CaRPA/README.md

 # CaRPA QUICK TUTORIAL
 -----------------------------------

 Welcome to CaRPA (Calcium Recordings Processing and Analysis).
+Here is a quick tutorial and some tips to get you started:

 ## 1. Starting CaRPA: